 Are same-day crowns as durable as traditional crowns?

-Same-day crowns are fabricated from high-quality ceramic materials designed to provide both strength and a natural appearance.
+Same-day crowns are fabricated from high-quality ceramic materials that are designed to provide both strength and a natural appearance.
 Clinical research and long-term studies have shown that CAD/CAM-produced crowns can offer comparable durability to traditionally manufactured crowns in many clinical situations.
+As with any dental restoration, the longevity of a same-day crown depends on factors such as oral hygiene, dietary habits, and whether the patient grinds their teeth.
+Your dentist can discuss the expected performance of the crown based on your individual circumstances.

 Does getting a same-day crown hurt?

-The procedure is carried out under local anaesthetic.
+The same-day crown procedure is carried out under local anaesthetic, which numbs the area around the tooth being treated.
 Most patients report feeling comfortable throughout the appointment.
-After the anaesthetic wears off, some mild sensitivity or tenderness is normal and typically resolves within a few days.
+After the anaesthetic wears off, some mild sensitivity or tenderness around the treated tooth is normal and typically resolves within a few days.
+Your dentist will provide aftercare guidance and can advise on appropriate pain management if needed.
+If you have any concerns about comfort during dental procedures, it is always worth discussing these with your dental team beforehand.

 Can a same-day crown be used for a front tooth?

-Same-day crowns can often be a suitable option for front teeth, as the ceramic materials can be closely colour-matched to surrounding natural teeth.
-However, suitability depends on the specific clinical situation.
+Same-day crowns can often be a suitable option for front teeth, as the ceramic materials used can be closely colour-matched to surrounding natural teeth, providing a pleasing aesthetic result.
+However, suitability depends on the specific clinical situation, including the extent of the damage and the amount of remaining tooth structure.
+In some cases, your dentist may recommend an alternative approach if they feel it would provide a more optimal long-term outcome for a highly visible front tooth.
 A clinical assessment will determine the most appropriate solution.

 What should I do immediately after breaking a tooth?

 If you break a tooth, try to remain calm.
 If there is bleeding, apply gentle pressure with clean gauze.
-Avoid chewing on the affected side and avoid very hot, cold, or sweet foods.
-If you can find the broken piece, store it in milk or saliva.
-Arrange a dental appointment as soon as possible.
-For immediate steps, our guide on temporary fixes for a broken tooth offers practical advice.
+Avoid chewing on the affected side and try not to eat very hot, cold, or sweet foods, as the exposed tooth may be sensitive.
+If you can find the broken piece, store it in milk or saliva, as your dentist may be able to use it in some cases.
+Arrange a dental appointment as soon as possible so that the damage can be assessed and an appropriate treatment plan discussed.

 How much do same-day crowns cost?

-The cost can vary depending on the complexity of the case, the materials used, and the dental practice.
-It is best to discuss fees directly with your dental practice.
-Some practices may offer payment plans.
-Any prices quoted are indicative only; a full treatment plan with confirmed costs will be provided at your consultation.
+The cost of a same-day crown can vary depending on the complexity of the case, the materials used, and the dental practice.
+It is best to discuss fees directly with your dental practice, as they can provide a specific treatment plan and cost breakdown following a clinical assessment.
+Some practices may offer payment plans to help make treatment more accessible.
+It is always worth asking about all costs involved before proceeding with any treatment so that you can make a fully informed decision.
+Please note that any prices quoted are indicative only; a full treatment plan with confirmed costs will be provided at your consultation.

-Disclaimer: This article is for general informational purposes only and does not constitute clinical advice.
-Treatment suitability depends on individual clinical assessment.
-Always consult a qualified dental professional regarding your specific circumstances.
+Disclaimer: This article is for general information only and does not replace professional dental advice.
+Always consult a qualified dentist for diagnosis and treatment.